swcarpentry/training-course/_submissions/round-07/2/2013-10-30-know-your-css.md

 A CSS rule without any precedence-modifying keywords located in which of these places has the highest precedence in setting a CSS property?

-(a) In the CSS rule in the author stylesheet applying to the element&#8217;s class
+(a) In the CSS rule in the author stylesheet applying to the element's class

-(b) In the element&#8217;s inline style
+(b) In the element's inline style

 (c) In the browser default for the page

-(d) In In the CSS rule in the author stylesheet applying to the element&#8217;s ID
+(d) In In the CSS rule in the author stylesheet applying to the element's ID

 &nbsp;

 Competent v.
 Expert

 Here are some CSS rules and a DOM element containing some text.
 What color will the text render?
-No loading it in a browser until you&#8217;re done!
+No loading it in a browser until you're done!

 CSS rules: